Hideo Kobayashi

 Hideo Kobayashi (小林 秀雄, Kobayashi Hideo) was a Japanese author, who established literary criticism as an independent art form in Japan.

 Early life

 Kobayashi was born in the Kanda district of Tokyo, where his father was a noted engineer who introduced European diamond polishing technology to Japan, and who invented a ruby-based phonograph needle.
 Kobayashi studied French literature at Tokyo Imperial University, where his classmates included Hidemi Kon and Tatsuji Miyoshi.
 He met Chūya Nakahara in April 1925, with whom he quickly became close friends, but in November of the same year, began living together with Nakahara's former mistress, the actress Yasuko Hasegawa.
 Kobayashi graduated in March 1928, and soon after moved to Osaka for a few months before moving to Nara, where he stayed at the home of Naoya Shiga from May 1928.
 His relationship with Yasuko Hasegawa ended around this time.
-In September 1929, he submitted an article to a contest hed by the literary journal Kaizō, and won second place.
+In September 1929, he submitted an article to a contest held by the literary journal Kaizō, and won second place.